Inspiration really could be a strange thing!

 Anyways.
 Let’s say you love two things.
 Simple things.
 Not caviar or truffles.
 For instance, sweet potato and pancakes.
 And you’ve been cooking them for ages.
 But you’ve never combined them together.
 Perhaps, you would have never figured out it.
 And then Sonali posts a recipe.
 And you’re jumping and merrily screaming: “Eureka!
 Eureka!”
 And very soon you make this delicious Sweet Potato Pancakes.
 Needless to say, you might be too harsh on yourself because you haven’t been that creative to develop this idea first.

-Or you might have been raising a sceptical eye at one famous recipe for ages.
+Or you might have been raising a skeptical eye at one famous recipe for ages.
 You even might have tried it once, but you didn’t love and gave up on it.
-And you might be so sceptical that you’ve been automatically rejecting all the similar recipes because you know you won’t love them.
+And you might be so skeptical that you’ve been automatically rejecting all the similar recipes because you know you won’t love them.
 I would say it’s kind of prejudice against particular foods.
 And then, all of the sudden, David publishes one recipe.
-And you’re reading the post and looking at the pictures, and you realise that you need to try this.
+And you’re reading the post and looking at the pictures, and you realize that you need to try this.
 You need this so bad that few days later you would make the Banana Oat Bread.
 And you love it so much that you start thinking what kinds of banana bread you would be making the next 5 years.

 Or you might have been thinking for two months what kind of mac and cheese you should make.
 And then, having already lost any hope because of being clueless, you see a new Jonathan’s recipe.
 And you’re saying to him: Jonathan, we’ve you been?
 Why didn’t you suggest this idea two years ago?
 But even though you might sound grouchy, you’re so happy that there are so talented folks around you.
 Sure, you end up making this Ratatouille Mac and Cheese.